Zabooby/qbittorrent-config/README.md

 ## Installation

 1. Download the theme file `blue.qbtheme`.
-2. Open qBittorrent and go to Tools > Options and then enable "use custom UI theme"
+2. Open qBittorrent and go to Tools > Options and then enable "Use custom UI theme"
-3. Browse for the `blue.qbtheme` file and select it.
+3. Browse for the `blue.qbtheme` file, select it and apply.
 4. Restart qBittorrent for the changes to take effect

 ## Create your own